Light Cream of Broccoli Soup

 5. Blend It Up

 Transfer to a blender in batches and blend until smooth, or use an immersion blender.
-If you want a slightly chunkier soup, just scoop out some broccoli florets before blending and set aside to return to the bowl after blending.
+You also have the option to scoop out some broccoli florets before blending and set aside to return to the bowl after blending.

 6. Serve!

-Dish out 1-cup servings and enjoy delicious soup that is low in calories (120 cal/cup)!
+Dish out 1-cup servings and enjoy delicious soup that is low in calories!

 This soup serves well with toasted whole grain bread or some crunchy homemade croutons for added texture.
 For a splurge (since you have gone light with this recipe), serve it with a grilled cheese sandwich made with whole grain bread and reduced-fat cheese!